People who have abusive and violent partners always have the right and the option to file a domestic violence order application.

 Ask a Family Lawyer from JB Solicitors

 ADVOs impose legally binding restrictions on perpetrators, forbidding them from contact, assault, harassment, or intimidation.
-This creates a physical and emotional buffer between the victim and the abuser, allowing them to breathe and regain some sense of safety.
+This creates a physical and emotional protection between the victim and the abuser, allowing them to breathe and regain some sense of safety.

-However, a domestic violence order application or a statutory declaration for such applications requires expert legal advice and guidance.
+However, a domestic violence order application or a statutory declaration for such applications requires jargon-free legal advice and guidance.
 JB Solicitors is here for you.
 We can advocate for your best interests and ensure that the court hears your side.

 Contact us today if you know someone who is in immediate danger because of domestic or family violence.